Wndx2/SeiBot/README.md

 - Mini-games: Enjoy casual mini-games related to fishing for extra rewards.

 ### Contact:
-If you encounter a bug, want to suggest a feature, or just want to say hi, please DM me via Discord, or shoot me an email.
+If you encounter a bug, want to suggest a feature, or just want to say hi, feel free to DM me via Discord, or shoot me an email.
 - Discord: wndx2
 - Email: 22222w@duck.com